ocean-archives/ocean-archives.github.io/README.md

 * Birns 77-pin connectors used to connect signals throughout the hull.
 * [https://www.instagram.com/p/CAqPDrKJGCW/](https://www.instagram.com/p/CAqPDrKJGCW/)

+### Fire Safety
+* Pocket Smoke Mask by HKMASK Safety Ltd.

 ### "Control Pod" [sic]
 * Referenced in a debriefing on 2023 expedition mission 3 footage.
 * Two spherical orange pods contains motor controllers, switches and relays.
 Positioned in the aft.
 * Within orange covers are 3/4" thick glass spheres filled with oil to house the equipment. [https://www.youtube.com/watch?v=uD5SUDFE6CA&t=1132s](https://www.youtube.com/watch?v=uD5SUDFE6CA&t=1132s)
 * Responsible for controlling the movement of the Titan.
 * A spare is also kept on hand.
 * The control pod units had been in use for 3 years as of the 2023 expedition.

 ### Interior Lighting
 * IllumaGrip Lighted Assist Handle